ian-IBCIRL/IB-PP4-MVP/assets/testing/TESTING.md

 Device responsivness: Each page of the site was tested on a range of relevant devices and checked against the purpose of the page.

+See more details in Lighthouse testing results and attempts to improve image loading with Cloudinary.

 ![Device Responsiveness Testing](/assets/screenshots/responsiveness.png)